Lucy-Glanville-Brown/plant-spot/README.md

 * As a Shopper I want to be able to Delete your review so that I can if I no longer want my review to be displayed
 * As a Site User I want to be able to Sign up for newsletter so that I can so I can be kept up to date with new products, deals and offers
 * As a Site User I want to be able to Follow on social media so that I can so I can be kept up to date with new products, deals and offers
-* As a Site User I want to be able to View Reviews and replies so that I can so I can decide if I would like to purchase the item
+* As a Site User I want to be able to Add/Remove items from a wishlist so that I can so I can decide if I would like to purchase the item

 I used GitHub Projects to create a Kanban board to manage the planning and implementation of the functionality I wanted to include in this project.
 Click [here](https://github.com/users/Lucy-Glanville-Brown/projects/5/views/2) to see my project board.